Lysebotn

 Lysebotn is a village in Sandnes municipality in Rogaland county, Norway.
-The village is located at the eastern end of the Lysefjorden in a very isolated valley that is only accessible by one road or by boat.
+The village is located at the eastern end of the Lysefjorden in a very isolated valley that is only accessible by a seasonal road or by boat.
 The name itself means the "bottom [end] of the Lysefjorden".
 It's a destination for over 100,000 tourists annually, and it is an access point for the Kjerag mountain, a popular Base Jumping spot.
 There are cruises and an express boat to Lysebotn from Skagenkaien in the city of Stavanger, Lauvvik in Sandnes, and the village of Forsand.
 All of which pass beneath the famous Preikestolen cliff on the way to Lysebotn.
 Lyse Chapel, built in 1961, is found at Lysebotn.
 Lysebotn at one time had its own school, but that is now closed.

 Economy

 Lysebotn is largely populated by workers at the nearby Lysebotn Hydroelectric Power Station and Tjodan Hydroelectric Power Station, both of which are built inside the surrounding mountains.
 At the Lysefjord plant, the water falls 620 m to the turbines, producing up to 210,000 kW of electricity.
 At Tjodan, the water falls 896 m to yield an output of 110,000 kW.
 The two power plants provide electricity for more than 100,000 people.

 Lysebotn today has its own campground, bed & breakfast, and tourist cabins.
 Guided kayak tours and other activity offerings are available during the summer.
 There are also trailheads near Lysebotn for access to the Lyseheiane back-country, and a huge flume for Lyse Power nearby, that generates hydroelectricity.